Rain

 The story of Agar.io

 In the first half of the year 2015, Matheus Valadares created a game that would take the internet by storm, but that would not last forever.
 You may have heard of Agar.io, the massively-multiplayer game where you are a cell attempting to absorb other cells.
-Agar.io, story is one of sudden, unexpected and short-lived success that was later ruined by Miniclip’s clumsiness.
+Agar.io's story is one of sudden, unexpected and short-lived success that was later ruined by Miniclip's clumsiness.

 On April 28 2015, Miniclip released a game they had bought from game developer Matheus Valadares.
 The game's principle was simple enough: eat and don't get eaten.
 Players could also split their cells into two halves in order to reach out for smaller, faster opponents and absorb them.
 Viruses were also in the game; a spiky green ball that explodes cells that hit it into sixteen pieces, rendering them vulnerable to attacks from virtually anybody.
 Viruses could be shot at people by firing pellets from one's cell.
 The aim of the game was to become the biggest cell in the server, and maintain that position for as long as possible.
 The game was simple enough.